Energy Management Strategy and Action Plan to 2030

-The team works closely with the Department for the Economy, who are the sponsor Department for the Energy Management Strategy and Action Plan for NI Central Government to 2030.
-The SIB communications team provides advice and support for the project.
+Between 2018 and 2022 SIB worked closely with the Department for the Economy (DfE), who are the sponsor Department for the Energy Management Strategy and Action Plan for NI Central Government to 2030.
+Throughout this period the SIB communications team provided advice and support to the project.

 The Strategy was approved by the NICS board in January 2019 and formally launched in June 2019.
-The Strategy is now in implementation and delivery phase with a draft of the first Annual Report was submitted to DfE for consideration in August 2020.
+The Strategy is now in implementation and delivery phase with the second Annual Report submitted to DfE in August 2021.

-SIB is providing the Head of the Energy Management Unit and an Energy Technical Specialist as well as Associate support in areas of data analytics and procurement.
+In 2022/23 SIB will provide an Energy Technical Specialist as well as ad-hoc Associate support in areas of data analytics and procurement.